Bremont is determined to play a pivotal role in the reinvigoration of this industry on British shores.

 The 200,000 watches made in 1800 had fallen to roughly 100,000 a century later.
 So what happened?
 While the British watchmakers were still very much engaged in making beautifully crafted watches, both Switzerland and the United States were looking into mass manufacture.
 Great Britain also had a couple of World Wars to occupy it, which meant much of the skill set used in watch manufacture was poached by the armaments industry.
 There was a brief resurgence after World War II and up until the 1960s England was still chronometer testing watches for the likes of Rolex and Omega certifying them at the Kew Observatory, calling it the “Kew Test”.

 As a brand Bremont is passionate about bringing mechanical watchmaking back to Britain and is under no illusions of how difficult a journey this will be.
-Bremont started in 2002 with the first watches launched in 2007, and since this time, there has been a progressive moving over of the necessary horological skill-set to Bremont’s two facilities in the UK.
+Bremont started in 2002 with the first watches launched in 2007, and since this time, there has been a progressive moving over of the necessary horological skill-set to Bremont’s facility in the UK.
 The first drive was to train-up watchmakers by putting an apprenticeship scheme in place and also hire watchmakers capable of developing, servicing and assembling mechanical watches.
 This can now be found at Bremont’s workshop in Henley-on-Thames, Oxfordshire.

 The second was the desire to start manufacturing watch parts and bring all the technical design in-house.
-Bremont now manufactures its own cases and some movement parts at its facility in Silverstone, UK.
+Bremont now manufactures its own case and some movement parts at its facility in Henley-on-Thames, UK.
 It is an investment that the brand is immensely proud of, in an industry so dependent on Switzerland.
 Bremont is currently the only watch brand in the UK manufacturing cases and selected watch parts in the UK on any scale.

 While Bremont currently manufactures some parts for its BWC-01 movement and finishes many more, the end goal is its own British movement built and designed from scratch; a base movement that will provide a platform for further complications.
 With many years of development now under its belt, and with very talented British movement designer Stephen McDonnell (responsible for MB&F’s ‘Legacy Machine Perpetual’) designing the movement, a working prototype is on the not-too-distant horizon.
 The challenge will be to make this movement in numbers to chronometer specification, as per all Bremont watches.